konfuzio-ai/konfuzio-sdk/docs/web/on_premises.md

 - The Keycloak admin user cannot login into Konfuzio Server.

-## Environment Variables
+## Environment Variables f

-Konfuzio Server is fully configured via environment variables, these can be passed as dedicated environment variables or a single .env to the Konfuzio containers.
+Konfuzio Server is fully configured via environment variables, these can be passed as dedicated environment variables or a single .env to the Konfuzio Server containers (registry.gitlab.com/konfuzio/text-annotation/master).
 A template for a .env file is provided here:

 ```text
 # False for production, True for local development (mandatory).